zalando/postgres-operator/docs/reference/cluster_manifest.md

   custom Docker image that overrides the **docker_image** operator parameter.
   It should be a [Spilo](https://github.com/zalando/spilo) image.
 Optional.

+* **schedulerName**
+  specifies the scheduling profile for database pods.
+If no value is provided K8s' `default-scheduler` will be used.
+Optional.

 * **spiloRunAsUser**
   sets the user ID which should be used in the container to run the process.
   This must be set to run the container without root.
 By default the container